hamcrest/OCHamcrest/README.md

 OCHamcrest's functions are actually declared with an "HC" package prefix (such as `HC_assertThat` and `HC_equalTo`) to avoid name clashes.
-To make test writing faster and test code more legible, shorthand macros are provided if `HC_SHORTHAND` is defined before including the OCHamcrest header.
+To make test writing faster and test code more legible, short syntax is provided by default.
 For example, instead of writing `HC_assertThat`, simply write `assertThat`.

 Predefined matchers